nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1 - Add an item**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests for the storage list.
-4. AddressBook deletes the person
+2. StoreMando displays the storage list.
+3. User input the add command with the item details.
+4. StoreMando adds the item into the storage and displays the updated list.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 3a.
+The command has invalid date-time format.

+    * 3a1.
+StoreMando shows an error message.

+    * 3a2.
+StoreMando prompt the user for a correct input.

+      Use case resumes at step 3.

+**Use case: UC2 - Delete an item in a specific area**

+**MSS**

+1. User wants to <u> list all items in a specific location (UC3). </u>
+2. StoreMando displays all items in the location.
+3. User deletes the item in the location.
+4. StoreMando displays the updated storage.

     Use case ends.

+**Extensions**

 * 3a.
-The given index is invalid.
+The item details don't match any item in the storage.

     * 3a1.
+StoreMando shows an error message.

+    * 3a2.
+StoreMando prompt the user for a correct input.

+      Use case resumes at step 3.

+* 3b.
+The command has an out-of-range index.

-AddressBook shows an error message.
+    * 3b1.
+StoreMando shows an error message.

+    * 3b2.
+StoreMando prompt the user for a correct input.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 *{More to be added}*